eeshamoona/TooManyIdeasTooLittleMarketDemand/turbo-monorepo/apps/prompted/README.md

 AI Assistance: "Your creative companion when you need a nudge."
 Achievements: "Level up and earn badges as you write."
 Writing Stats: "Visualize your progress over time."

+Header
+Subtext Q1

+Call to Action OR How it Works button

+Generate Prompts with typewriter effect Q2 asking questions to the user essentially

+How to section
+gif displays with vertical tabs on the right for the 4 steps: 1.
+Pick a prompt 2.
+Write 3.
+Get AI assistance when you get stuck 4.
+See Stats, AI Feedback, Word Freq

+Gamification Features Q4
+Motivational Feature Highlight with the users pick first

+Upcoming Features
+Extra Feature Highlight (From Q3) with the rest of the features in a horizontal caroseoul

+Call to Action

+FAQ Section

+Footer